BU-Spark/ml-ffi-intelligent-query-builder/project-structure/project-document.md

 1. Situation and current issues
 2. Key Questions
+    1. What language is the NL(natural language) text written in?
+    2. Will the database schema change overtime?
-3. Hypothesis: Overview of how it could be done
+4. Hypothesis: Overview of how it could be done
-4. Impact
+5. Impact

 ### A. Problem Statement:

 _In as direct terms as possible, provide the “Data Science” problem statement version of the overview.
 Think of this as translating the above into a more technical definition to execute on._

+Given a text of human natural language and a database, generate the query that would obtain the information the text wants from the database.

 ### B. Checklist for project completion